 tweetup = a physical meetup of Tweeters

-Presenters may find this useful: Extending your reach beyond the conference using Slideshare and Social Media
+Presenters may find this post useful: Extending your reach beyond the conference using Slideshare and Social Media